0xd34df00d/hwc/README.md

 but:

 * Even what I would call a totally idiomatic implementation still manages to achieve a significant (2x-3x) improvement over C/coreutils.
+* There's even no mutable state, no `ST`, no such things at all.
 * We're competing with C after all.